Contact: Ian Szlazak

 Ottawa, Ontario, Canada K1M 2A2

-Resolution House is the trademark and operating name of Ian C. Szlazak, founder and principal of the firm.
-Resolution House is a division of Resolution House Inc. It has been operating since 1995.
-Ian has over 1,900 mediations to his credit and is engaged on a regular basis to act as third party in a wide variety of disputes and interventions.
+Resolution House is the trademark and operating name of Ian C. Szlazak, founder and principal of the firm, later incorporated as Resolution House Inc. Ian has over 2,100 mediations to his credit and is engaged on a regular basis to act as third party in a wide variety of disputes and interventions, including adjudications, arbriations and investigations.

-Resolution House is equipped to provide cutting-edge services in a number of areas, often referred to as ńalternative/appropriate dispute resolutionī (ADR):
+Resolution House is equipped to provide cutting-edge services in a number of areas, often referred to as alternative/appropriate dispute resolution (ADR):

-- Mediation - assisted negotiation, both for litigious (i.e. matters that are the subject of litigation) and non-litigious matters.
-Subject areas cover a wide spectrum, including workplace/employment-related matters, labour-management grievances, benefits disputes, human rights claims, personal injury actions (both arising from motor vehicle accidents and otherwise, such as "slip and falls"), property, life and disability insurance claims, professional negligence actions involving a wide spectrum of professions and occupations (including physicians, lawyers, engineers, architects and other professionals), public authority/police litigation, leasing, contractual, corporate/commercial and collections disputes, franchise-related disputes, construction litigation (including lien claims), trademark problems, marital/family business problems, divorce/separation/financial family mediation and mediation to stay married, family/estate cases, expropriation and environmental claims.
-The Resolution House approach is interest-based/facilitative; evaluative services are available under certain conditions (see below).
+- Mediation - assisted negotiation, both for litigious and non-litigious matters.
+Subject areas cover a wide spectrum, including workplace/employment-related matters, labour-management grievances, benefits disputes, human rights claims, personal injury actions (both arising from motor vehicle accidents and otherwise, such as "slip and falls"), property, life and disability insurance claims, professional negligence actions involving a wide spectrum of professions and occupations (including physicians, lawyers, engineers, architects and other professionals), public authority/police litigation, leasing, contractual, corporate/commercial and collections disputes, franchise-related disputes, construction litigation (including lien claims), trademark problems, family business and estate cases, mediation to stay married, expropriation and environmental claims.
+The Resolution House Inc. approach is interest-based/facilitative; evaluative services are available under certain conditions (see below).
 Preventive mediation, designed to head-off looming disputes, has been successfully deployed in business/franchise disputes and other areas; an example is a dis-engagement between business partners, facilitated prior to the eruption of a major dispute.

 - Early Neutral Evaluation (ENE) - offers a non-binding evaluation or opinion on the merits of a dispute, either as a stand-alone process or as a complement to mediation.
 If the latter, certain preconditions must be satisfied: 1) sufficient information must be provided to allow all issues to be addressed; 2) there must be total consensus as to the desirability for an ENE; and 3) the ENE is only done at the end of the mediation, when it is clear that the mediation has not produced a resolution.
 Our major areas for ENE are employment/labour-management problems and some corporate-commercial and construction disputes.
 Requests for ENE are best discussed beforehand, with all parties participating.